RESTful-Drupal/restful/README.md

 ### Declaring image formats, references, view modes, and others

-See the [Defining a RESTful Plugin](./docs/plugin.md) documentation for more details.
+See the [Defining a RESTful Plugin](./docs/plugin.md) document for more details.

 ## Using your API from within Drupal